OWRC/interpolants/modelling/ravenmodel.md

 <iframe src="https://golang.oakridgeswater.ca/pages/Raven23WB-compare.html" width="100%" height="400" scrolling="no" allowfullscreen></iframe>

 _Comparison of groundwater recharge simulated using Raven vs. an integrated groundwater/surface water model (mm/yr).
 Notice how in the integrated case much of the low lying areas exhibit negative "net recharge", meaning that these are area where water tables are high and seepage to the surface is being simulated._

+# Contact

+Should more information on the model wish to be known or if a subset of the model wish to be used, please contact support@owrc.ca.